Skip to main content

 Notice that the registration step will reject your request of creating a new component if such mandatory requirements are not fulfilled.

-All input fields are defined in template.yaml will be fetched by the scaffolder and will be available to be referenced from the catalog-info.yaml and all files inside the skeleton folder using the parameters variable ( e.g. parameters.fieldone).
+All the input values defined in template.yaml (spec.steps[template].values) will be available to be referenced from the catalog-info.yaml and all files inside the skeleton folder using the values variable ( e.g. values.fieldone).

 So, now that we have a template.yaml ready, we should now map all user inputs to catalog-info.yaml which will define the structure of your component.